nodatime/nodatime/CONTRIBUTING.md

 Once you clone the repository, you'll have a [remote repository](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) (or simply *remote*) called `origin`, that points to your forked repository on GitHub.

 You'll usually want to add another remote, pointing to the original repository on GitHub.
-It's an acepted convention to call this remote *upstream*.
+It's an accepted convention to call this remote *upstream*.
 You can do it like this:

 ```Text
 git remote add upstream https://github.com/nodatime/nodatime.git